JayantSRana/JayantSRana/README.md

 | **Recognition** | Proposed for IEEE conference — ₹3,000 vs ₹15,000 existing design |
 | **Duration** | Jan 2025 – May 2025 |

-**What it does:** Combines RFID tagging with real-time inventory sync to eliminate manual billing queues in retail settings [file:2].
+**What it does:** Combines RFID tagging with real-time inventory sync to eliminate manual billing queues in retail settings.

 </details>